 Since $\psi_{1}'$ is non-increasing, it follows that $(\psi_{1}')^{s}$ is also non-increasing for every $s>0$.
 Additionally, for $s>0$ with $s\neq 1$, we have

 Because $\psi_{2}''>0$, the function $(\psi_{1}')^{s}+(\psi_{2}')^{s}$ is non-increasing if and only if

-Given that $\psi_{2}'$ is increasing and $\psi_{2}'(0)=1/2$, we have $\psi_{2}'\geq \frac{1}{2}$.
-Therefore, equation \eqref{Ecu537} is only satisfied when $0<s<1$.
-Consequently, $T$ is an $a$-convex transformation that satisfies condition $(C)$ for any $0<s\leq 1$.
-In example \ref{ConditionBExamplesInfFixPt} we show this map satisfies condition $(B)$ for $0<s<1$.\end{example} \begin{example} We can also construct an $a$-convex transformation with an indifferent fixed point at $x=1$, and without a Markov partition (see Figure \ref{fig:$a$-convexParabolic}).
+Since $\psi_{2}'$ is increasing and $\psi_{2}'(0)=1/2$, we have $\psi_{2}'\geq 1/2$.
+Therefore, equation \eqref{Ecu537} holds only for $0<s<1$.
+Consequently, $T$ is an $a$-convex transformation that satisfies condition $(C)$ for all $0<s\leq 1$.
+In Example \ref{ConditionBExamplesInfFixPt}, we show that this map also satisfies condition $(B)$ for $0<s<1$.\end{example} \begin{example} We can also construct an $a$-convex transformation with an indifferent fixed point at $x=1$, and without a Markov partition (see Figure \ref{fig:$a$-convexParabolic}).
 For each $x\in [0,1]$ consider